 Igbo Food, Clothes, Culture, Ceremonies & Festivals

 The Igbos are culturally rich and diverse in nature.
-There are various customs, practices and traditions associated with them.
+Obviously, there are various customs, practices and traditions associated with them.

-There diversity in culture is arguably as a result of eastern and mid-western regions being divided by the Niger River.
+The diversity in culture is arguably as a result of the Niger River the eastern and mid-western regions.

 The traditional atire for Igbo men is isiagu (robe), along with a befiting okpu agu (hat).
 In the past, and to commensurate traditional occasions maidens wear a short wrapper with beads around their waist and other ornaments such as necklaces and beads.